 All horticultural items are available to our members from a range of quality products provided to meet basic gardening needs.

-Many thanks to everyone involved in our September Village Show - including Exhibitors, Judges, Stewards, Visitors and Volunteers who helped to make this year's Show - our 44th - such a huge success.
-We received over 600 entries from more than 80 entrants, from young to old and from near and far.
-This was a real achievement, particularly in the vegetable and flower classes with the weather being so hot and dry throughout the summer months.
-Planning for our 45th annual show in 2023 begins now!
+VILLAGE SHOW - Many thanks to everyone involved in our September Village Show - including Exhibitors, Judges, Stewards, Visitors and Volunteers who helped to make this year's Show - our 45th - such a huge success.
+We received around 600 entries from 80 entrants, young and old and near and far.
+A number of the Judges were hugely impressed by the general quality of exhibits.
+Once again, this was a real achievement.
+Planning for our 46th annual show in 2024 begins now!

 For a full list of the Show Trophy winners and runners up plus photos please visit our web site. https://www.capelallotments.co.uk

-NSALGseeds (provided by Kings Seeds) and our own potato seed order forms have now been distributed to members.
-If you regularly buy vegetable and flower seeds from us you will know that these schemes can bring you huge savings on normal retail prices.
+SAVE £££££££s - AUTUMN SEED SCHEME - NSALG seeds (provided by Kings Seeds) and our own potato seed order forms have now been distributed to members.
+If you regularly buy vegetable and flower seeds from us you will know that our schemes can bring you huge savings on normal retail prices.
 Seed orders can also be placed on line.
-POTATO ORDERS NEED TO BE PLACED BY 14 OCTOBER and FRUIT ORDERS MUST BE PLACED BY 31 OCTOBER FOR AN AUTUMN DELIVERY.
-Seed orders placed by the 17 NOVEMBER will help your allotments association.
+POTATO ORDERS NEED TO BE PLACED BY 20 OCTOBER and FRUIT ORDERS MUST BE PLACED BY 31 OCTOBER FOR AN AUTUMN DELIVERY.
+Seed orders placed by 17 NOVEMBER will help your allotments association.
 For more details please contact Phil Hickley.

-Thanks to the 60+ people who came along to the Pound Lane Allotment Site on the afternoon and evening of Saturday 30 July to enjoy our second 'Picnic on the Plot'.
-People were able to enjoy a treasure hunt, quiz and a number of games.
-The Scarecrow Tavern was also open all evening supplying Real Ale and Wine.
+pICNIc ON THE PLOT - Thanks to the 80 people who came along to the Pound Lane Allotment Site on the afternoon and evening of Saturday 29 July to enjoy our latest 'Picnic on the Plot'.
+People were able to enjoy a quiz and a number of games.
+The Scarecrow Tavern was also open all evening supplying Real Ale in a Bottle, Wine and a range of soft drinks.

 Many thanks to Dennis, Martyn and a host of volunteers for helping to make the event a huge success.